jhchabran/monarized/README.md

 ### Install

-You'll need (at least) Neovim 0.4.0 for `monarized` to work.
+You'll need (at least) Neovim 0.5.0 for `monarized` to work.
 You'll also need [colorbuddy](https://github.com/tjdevries/colorbuddy.nvim).
+If you want the optional style picker, [Telescope](https://github.com/nvim-telescope/telescope.nvim) is required as well.

 with `Vim-Plug`
 ``` vim